zachvalenta/notes-sw/data/databases.md

 > I hear people arguing "a dataset can fit in memory".
 RAM capacity, even on the Cloud, has grown a lot recently.
 There are EC2 instances with 2 TB of RAM.
 RAM can typically be used at 12-25 GB/s depending on the architecture of your setup.
 Using RAM alone won't provide any failure recovery if the machine suffers a power failure.
 To add to this, the cost per GB will is tremendous compared to using disks. https://tech.marksblogg.com/is-hadoop-dead.html
 * can always use Postgres https://brandur.org/warehouse https://tech.marksblogg.com/billion-nyc-taxi-rides-postgresql.html https://news.ycombinator.com/item?id=27109960
 > I've also heard arguments that row-oriented systems like MySQL and PostgreSQL can fit the needs of analytical workloads as well as their traditional transactional workloads.
 Both of these offerings can do analytics and if you're looking at less than 20 GB of data it's probably not worth the effort of having multiple pieces of software running your data platform. https://tech.marksblogg.com/is-hadoop-dead.html
-* _DuckDB_: embedded https://duckdb.org/ https://softwareengineeringdaily.com/2022/03/18/duckdb-with-hannes-muleisen/ https://softwaredaily.wpenginepowered.com/wp-content/uploads/2022/03/SED1439-DuckDB-with-Hannes-Muhleisen.pdf https://kadekillary.work/note/duckdb/ https://tech.marksblogg.com/popular-airline-passenger-routes-2023.html interop btw other databases https://duckdb.org/2024/01/26/multi-database-support-in-duckdb.html https://news.ycombinator.com/item?id=39141652&utm_term=comment
+* _DuckDB_: embedded https://duckdb.org/ for analytics https://news.ycombinator.com/item?id=24531085 https://news.ycombinator.com/item?id=23287278 own flavor of SQL https://duckdb.org/2022/05/04/friendlier-sql.html https://softwareengineeringdaily.com/2022/03/18/duckdb-with-hannes-muleisen/ https://softwaredaily.wpenginepowered.com/wp-content/uploads/2022/03/SED1439-DuckDB-with-Hannes-Muhleisen.pdf https://kadekillary.work/note/duckdb/ https://tech.marksblogg.com/popular-airline-passenger-routes-2023.html interop btw other databases https://duckdb.org/2024/01/26/multi-database-support-in-duckdb.html https://news.ycombinator.com/item?id=39141652&utm_term=comment https://www.nikolasgoebel.com/2024/05/28/duckdb-doesnt-need-data.html
 * _Clickhouse_: https://tech.marksblogg.com/clickhouse-prometheus-grafana.html https://tech.marksblogg.com/install-clickhouse-faster.html https://tech.marksblogg.com/faster-clickhouse-imports-csv-parquet-mysql.html https://tech.marksblogg.com/billion-nyc-taxi-rides-clickhouse-cluster.html
 * _Presto_: distributed query engine https://tech.marksblogg.com/presto-parquet-airpal.html https://tech.marksblogg.com/billion-nyc-taxi-rides-hive-presto.html Kafka https://tech.marksblogg.com/presto-connectors-kafka-mongodb-mysql-postgresql-redis.html
 * beat out Apache Drill https://news.ycombinator.com/item?id=23250314 📙 Beaulieu [303] https://news.ycombinator.com/item?id=29063090